Holes in Convex and Simple Drawings: Holes in Convex Drawings

 Recently, Heule and Scheucher~\cite{HeuleScheucher2024} used SAT to show that every set of 30 points has a 6-hole.
 Since their result is about the more general case of pseudoconfigurations of points, it holds for pseudolinear drawings.
-To prove \cref{thm:6holes}, we combine this fact with \cref{lem:minimalkgonpseudolinear}.
+To prove \Cref{thm:6holes}, we combine this fact with \Cref{lem:minimalkgonpseudolinear}.

-\begin{proof}[Proof of \Cref{thm:6holes}] Let $\calD$ be a convex drawing of $K_n$ with $ n > 2^{225 \log_2 (5) \cdot 30^2 \log_2 (30)}$.
-Since convex drawings do not contain the twisted drawing $\calT_5$, it follows from \cite{SukZeng2022} that $\calD$ contains a $30$-gon.
-To find a 6-hole in~$\calD$, we choose a minimal $30$-gon~$G$.
-By \Cref{lem:minimalkgonpseudolinear}, the subdrawing $\calD'$ induced by $G$ and its interior vertices is f-convex.
+\begin{proof}[Proof of \Cref{thm:6holes}] Let $\calD$ be a convex drawing of $K_n$ with $ n > 2^{9\cdot 5^2 \log_2 (5) \cdot 30^2 \log_2 (30)}$.
+Since convex drawings do not contain the twisted drawing $\calT_5$, it follows from \cite{sz-2024-upcstg} that $\calD$ contains a $30$-gon.
+To find a $6$-hole in~$\calD$, we choose a minimal $30$-gon~$\calC_{30}$.
+By \Cref{lem:minimalkgonpseudolinear}, the subdrawing $\calD'$ induced by $\calC_{30}$ and its interior vertices is f-convex.
 Since the existence of holes is invariant under the choice of the outer cell, we can assume without loss of generality that $\calD'$ is pseudolinear as we may otherwise choose the face $F$ as the unbounded face.
-According to \cite{BalkoFulekKyncl2015}, $\calD'$ corresponds to a pseudoconfiguration of points, and hence there exists a 6-hole~$H$ in~$\calD'$~\cite{HeuleScheucher2024}.
-Hence the convex side of $H$ does not contain any vertex of~$\calD'$.
-Moreover, every vertex of $\calD$ in the convex side of~$H$ would be an interior vertex of $G$ and therefore belong to~$\calD'$.
-This shows that $H$ is a 6-hole in $\calD$. \end{proof}
+According to \cite{BalkoFulekKyncl2015}, $\calD'$ corresponds to a pseudoconfiguration of points, and hence there exists a $6$-hole~$\calC_{6}$ in~$\calD'$~\cite{HeuleScheucher2024}.
+Hence the convex side of $\calC_{6}$ does not contain any vertex of~$\calD'$.
+Moreover, every vertex of $\calD$ in the convex side of~$\calC_{6}$ would be an interior vertex of $\calC_{30}$ and therefore belong to~$\calD'$.
+This shows that $\calC_{6}$ is also a $6$-hole in $\calD$. \end{proof}

-The existence of 6-holes further implies the existence of 4- and 5-holes.
-However, it remains a challenging task to determine the smallest integer~$n(k)$ such that every convex drawing of~$K_n$ with $n \ge n(k)$ contains a $k$-hole for $k=4,5,6$.
+The existence of $6$-holes further implies the existence of $4$- and $5$-holes.
+However, it remains a challenging task to determine the smallest integer~$n(k)$ such that every convex drawing of~$K_n$ with $n \geq n(k)$ contains a $k$-hole for $k \in \{ 5, 6 \}$.
+The case $k=4$ we resolve below.

-For 6-holes, one can slightly improve the estimate from \cref{thm:6holes} by utilizing the fact that every 9-gon in a point set yields a 6-hole \cite{Gerken2008}.
-As shown in~\cite{Scheucher2022} this result transfers to pseudolinear drawings.
-It follows from \cref{lem:minimalkgonpseudolinear} that every convex drawing of $K_n$ with $ n > 2^{225 \log_2 (5) \cdot 9^2 \log_2 (9)}$ contains a 6-hole.
+For $6$-holes, one can slightly improve the estimate from \Cref{thm:6holes} by utilizing the fact that every $9$-gon in a point set yields a $6$-hole~\cite{Gerken2008}.
+As shown in~\cite{Scheucher2022}, this result transfers to pseudolinear drawings.
+It then follows from \cite{sz-2024-upcstg} and \Cref{lem:minimalkgonpseudolinear} that every convex drawing of $K_n$ with $n > 5^{\num{18225} \cdot \log_2 (9)}$ contains a $6$-hole.